OpenTechStrategies/csv2wiki/README.md

         $ ./find-unique-columns -g 2,4,6 -g 3,4 -g 6,1 -g 2,6 -g 3,6 -g 2,3 -s "-" test-input.csv

-it will test every individual column, plus six specified combinations of columns of which three will turn out to be unique:
+the output will show all individually unique columns, the three unique combinations of columns (unique when the separator is included, that is) from among the six combinations requested, and the maximum cell length found across all rows for each column represented:

         Individual columns that are unique across all rows:

-          1. Identifying Number
+          1. (max len:  4) Identifying Number
-          5. Ridiculously Unique Random String
+          5. (max len:  8) Ridiculously Unique Random String

         Unique combination: 2-3

-          2. Not-Quite-Unique Name
+          2. (max len: 13) Not-Quite-Unique Name
-          3. Non-Unique Animal
+          3. (max len: 15) Non-Unique Animal

         Unique combination: 2-4-6

-          2. Not-Quite-Unique Name
+          2. (max len: 13) Not-Quite-Unique Name
-          4. Non-Unique Vegetable
+          4. (max len: 11) Non-Unique Vegetable
-          6. Something That's The Same In Every Row
+          6. (max len: 28) Something That's The Same In Every Row

         Unique combination: 6-1

-          6. Something That's The Same In Every Row
+          6. (max len: 28) Something That's The Same In Every Row
-          1. Identifying Number
+          1. (max len:  4) Identifying Number

 ## Related projects